 1).
 You’re never in the pictures

 Let’s face it, unless you ask someone to take a picture, or you attempt a selfie with your not long enough arms, you are hardly ever in the pictures.
 You look back years later at your photos (generally when they pop up on social media as a memory) and it’s always pictures of other people having fun.
 You may have been there, but your kids won’t remember that years later once you’re fertilizer in the earth, because – you weren’t in the pictures!
-Hiring someone allows these memories to be preserved of the whole family, not just the people who weren’t behind the camera that day.
+Hiring a documentary photographer allows these memories to be preserved of the whole family, not just the people who weren’t behind the camera that day.

 2).
 Focus on the moment, vs getting the shot

 How many times have you been the host at a birthday party or other special event, and your view of the pivotal moment was through the lens of a camera, while your guests were actually the ones experiencing it first hand?
 While we never want to miss the “money shot”, this also means we are never really in the moment.
 Enjoying the celebration first hand is left to the other guests.
-Let someone else take the photos so you can actually be present with those around you (and you’ll also solve problem #1 above).
+Let a documentary photographer take the photos so you can actually be present with those around you (and you’ll also solve problem #1 above).

 3).
 Remember the moment as it was, not as you “faked it” to be